LN-Zap/bitcoin-blended-fee-estimator/README.md

 You can build a Docker image from the source and run it with the following scripts:

 - `docker:build`: Builds a Docker image of the project.
-You can run this script with `npm run docker:build`.
+You can run this script with `bun run docker:build`.
 - `docker:run`: Runs the Docker image.
-You can run this script with `npm run docker:run`.
+You can run this script with `bun run docker:run`.

 For example, to build and run the Docker image, you can use the following commands: